AdrKacz/IA-SMA-Sort/README.md

       assign_function(x, y)
 ```

 The number of iteration is fixed.
-There is no way for the agents to determine if the 2D-grid is sorted or not, and we decided to avoid to add logic to evaluate how well fruits are gather in cluster in the grid.
+There is no way for the agents to determine if the 2D grid is sorted or not, and we decided to avoid adding logic to evaluate how well fruits are gathered in clusters in the grid.

 On each iteration, each agent act based on its surrounding environment.
-To avoid any bias, the order in which the agents act is changed for each iteration.
+To avoid any bias, the order in which agents act is changed for each iteration.

 ```python
 for i in range(int(2e4)):